 The Peay United umbrella includes Peay United Inc. Consultants, Peay United Apartments, and the Peay United Foundation.
 These organizations work in tandem to own, lease, and manage Quality affordable housing, provide Reliable Interim Housing Executive services for Housing Authorities, and help families Achieve financial freedom using the Apartment-Hacking strategy.

 Peay United representatives have a significant amount of experience working in the public and private housing arena.
 They have provided service for the following types of housing:

 - Market Rate

 - Contributing to the Affordable Housing stock by owning, preserving, and managing well-maintained affordable rental housing.

 - Improving landlords’ ability to self manage their properties by providing professional property management advice that improves tenant relations.

 - Helping individuals and families supercharge their retirement plans using Multifamily Real Estate.

 - Educating families on how to reach financial freedom and build generational wealth using small footprint Multifamily Real Estate.

-- Breaking the cycle of poverty by contributing financially to inner city youth Financial Literacy programs.
+- Breaking the cycle of poverty by building a fund to contribute to inner city youth Financial Literacy programs.